awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-verify.md

 The response from Amazon Pinpoint also includes data about the number\.
 Amazon Pinpoint obtains this data from wireless carriers\.
 It includes information such as the carrier that the number is registered with and the location where the number was originally registered\.

-To validate a number, issue an HTTP POST request to the `/v1/phone/number/validate/` URI in the Amazon Pinpoint API\.
-For information about supported methods, parameters, and schemas, see [Phone Number Validate](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-phone-number-validate.html) in the *Amazon Pinpoint API Reference*\.
+To validate a number, send an HTTP POST request to the `/v1/phone/number/validate/` URI in the Amazon Pinpoint API\.
+For information about supported methods, parameters, and schemas, see [Phone Number Validate](https://docs.aws.amazon.com/pinpoint/latest/apireference/phone-number-validate.html) in the *Amazon Pinpoint API Reference*\.

 ## Example Request with a Valid Phone Number<a name="channels-sms-verify-example-valid"></a>